Written by: MediHealth PRO Editorial Team

 1. Heavy Work Activities for ADHD Toddlers

-Try these heavy work at home:
+Try these at home:

 - The “Laundry Train”: Push a laundry basket filled with clothes or books across the floor.